Teaching philosophy & recognition

 I have also received the Excellence in First-Time Teaching Award from the Department of History at Stanford and have earned consistently high teaching reviews from students in each course I've taught.

-My teaching has engaged topics in modern American, Japanese, Southeast Asian, and global history as well as the ethics of war and interdisciplinary approaches to climate justice studies.
-In selecting sources, planning classroom activities, and designing assements, I emphasize a range of learning styles and making history accessible regardless of previous level of historical study.
+My teaching has engaged topics in modern American, Asia, and global history as well as the interdisciplinary approaches to war and environmental change in the modern world.
+In selecting sources, planning classroom activities, and designing assements, I emphasize a range of learning styles, making history accessible regardless of previous level of historical study, making interdisciplinary connections, and emphasizing how skills developed in history courses help students pursue many career paths.

 Entitled The Vietnam War / the American War, this course asked students to consider one of the most complex conflicts of the twentieth century from a range of diverse, often divergent, perspectives of different subject-positions of gender, race, nationality, class, religion, and political orientation.